Marialy Rivas

-Marialy Rivas is a Chilean screenwriter and film director, known for her 2012 film Young and Wild, winner of the World Cinema Screenwriting Award in Sundance Film Festival.
-She grew up in Chile during a violent dictatorship under Augusto Pinochet.
-Rivas is openly lesbian and has commented publicly that, "In Chile, it is of good taste not to say that you are gay, even if everybody knows it.
-People are usually infuriated by your sexuality if you are open.
-Nobody wants to know, so nobody wants to tell."
+Marialy Rivas is a Chilean screenwriter and film director, best known for her 2012 film Young and Wild, which won the World Cinema Screenwriting Award at the Sundance Film Festival.
+She was raised in Chile during the military dictatorship of Augusto Pinochet.
+Rivas is openly lesbian and has discussed the challenges of being open about her sexuality in Chile, where she noted that it is often considered impolite to publicly acknowledge being gay, even when it is widely known.

 Career

 She studied in the School of Cinema of Chile, but withdrew in the third year.
 In 1996 she directed the short film Desde siempre, winner of the Santiago Short Film Festival, and was reviewed by the magazine Cahiers du cinéma.
 Rivas says that she knew she wanted to be a director since she was seven.
 During her childhood, Rivas was not allowed to watch television so she went to the cinema three times a week and cites this as an influence in her decision to become a director.

 In 2000, she directed the short film Smog, along with Sebastián Lelio.

 In 2010, she directed Blokes, selected in the Short Film Palme d'Or competition of the Cannes Film Festival.
 It also got awards in the Lleida Latin-American Film Festival, and other 50 film festivals.
 His first feature film Young and Wild, was premièred on 21 January 2012 in the Sundance Film Festival, where it won the World Cinema Screenwriting Award, Drama.
 In May 2012 she obtained the Sundance's Directors and Screenwriters Lab award.

 In 2017, Rivas released her second feature film, Princesita which premiered at the Toronto International Film Festival and won Film of the Festival at Raindance Film Festival.